 Nothing is more heartbreaking than a story about friendship and ‘Wanda – A beautiful Apocalypse’ does its best at breaking our hearts

-In Wanda players control a nameless robot who wakes up in some sort of cryo chamber in a post-apocalyptic world.
-The game does not bother the players with any kind of explanation.
-Instead of making a long introduction, the story is told alongside the player’s journey with the robot.
-Gameplay in Wanda is extremely basic and can be summarized in three parts: exploration, cutscenes and puzzles.
-Players guide the little robot through this torn and alien world and can find hints that explain what happened there.
-It soon becomes clear that it was the home world of robots.
-These exploration phases are often interrupted by in-game cutscenes in which the robot comments on robot corpses or dangers he encounters along the way.
-The game offers five different puzzles that range from pushing stones to a laser labyrinth.
-These puzzles vary in difficulty and as you can see in this videos, I already had some troubles with the first one:
+In the game Wanda, players take control of a nameless robot who wakes up in a cryo chamber in a post-apocalyptic world.
+The game doesn’t give any explanation to the players, but instead, the story unfolds as the player guides the robot through the game.
+The gameplay mainly consists of exploration, cutscenes and puzzles.
+As players guide the robot through the torn and alien world, they can find hints that explain what happened there.
+It eventually becomes clear that the world was the home of robots.
+The exploration phases are often interrupted by in-game cutscenes in which the robot comments on robot corpses or dangers it encounters.
+The game offers five different puzzles that range in difficulty, from pushing stones to a laser labyrinth.
+These puzzles can be challenging, as seen in some videos where players face trouble in completing the first puzzle.

-Lucky for players like me, it is possible to skip the unforgiving puzzles and simply enjoy the story.
-Once I got past those puzzles, I could dig deeper into Wanda’s interesting world and due to the fact that the game doesn’t explain much, I started to make my own assumptions about Wanda’s background.
-The robot’s awakening in this unfamiliar world could be interpreted as the game developer’s first steps in a global game market.
-As the story unfolds, one might even draw some connections to Myanmar’s troubled history.
-But most of this is mere speculation and the game is in fact more a story about two cute robots developing friendship in difficult times than a commentary on Myanmar’s politics.
+Fortunately, for players like myself, it is possible to skip the challenging puzzles and just enjoy the story.
+After overcoming those puzzles, I was able to delve deeper into the fascinating world of Wanda.
+The game doesn’t provide much explanation, which allowed me to make my own assumptions about Wanda’s background.
+The awakening of the robot in an unfamiliar world could be seen as the game developer’s initial foray into the global gaming market.
+As the story progressed, I even found myself drawing some parallels to Myanmar’s tumultuous past.
+However, most of this is mere speculation, and the true focus of the game is on the friendship between two adorable robots as they navigate through difficult times.
+It’s not intended as a commentary on Myanmar’s politics.

-I enjoyed playing Wanda because of the overall game atmosphere and the game’s art.
-Lovely hand drawn surroundings and a decent soundtrack kept me going on even if the puzzles were quite frustrating.
-I can recommend Wanda to players who like story rich games with atmosphere and challenging puzzles but don’t want to mess around with complex controls or fast paced action.
-Furthermore, it’s an interesting contribution to Southeast Asia’s gaming scene.
+I really enjoyed playing Wanda due to the game’s overall atmosphere and art.
+The lovely hand-drawn surroundings and decent soundtrack kept me going, even when the puzzles got frustrating.
+I highly recommend Wanda to players who enjoy story-rich games with a great atmosphere and challenging puzzles but don’t want to deal with complex controls or fast-paced action.
+Additionally, Wanda is an interesting contribution to Southeast Asia’s gaming scene.

 Full disclosure: This article is based on a free review key from Kodots Games that I thankfully received upon request.
 You can purchase the game on Steam for 9.99 $/€.